nent/nent/packages/core/src/components/n-audio-action-sound/readme.md

-# X-audio-action-sound
+# N-AUDIO-ACTION-SOUND

 This element represents an action to be fired.
-This specialized action encapsulates required parameters needed for audio-based actions, for sound.
+This specialized action encapsulates the required parameters needed for audio-based actions, for sound.

 > See the [audio](/audio) systems documentation for more information.